evaristoc/fCC_R3/README.md

 The project allows different kind of comparisons between some of the platforms.
 Some collected data about each platform are presented in a more detailed format.

-This project is being managed using a Kanban methodology (https://realtimeboard.com/blog/choose-between-agile-lean-scrum-kanban/#.WW5nlh9Nybk).
+This project is being managed using Kanban methodology (https://realtimeboard.com/blog/choose-between-agile-lean-scrum-kanban/#.WW5nlh9Nybk).
 This repository of the project shows the advances of the frontend work.
 There exists another repository to shows some of the advances in data mining, analysis and machine learning.

 ## Installation